 The moon has been a loyal companion or a sibling for the earth since the beginning of time.
 People living ages ago took a notice of the heavenly body, especially of the moon and sun.
 For an ancient man, these have even seemed as divine creatures.
 Already hunter-gatherer cultures perceived the dualism of the moon, moon waxing and waning.

-In agricultural societies, massive constructions were built to observe the sun and moon, like stone henges and passage tombs.
+Agricultural societies, built massive constructions to observe the sun and moon, like stone henges and passage tombs.
 With the help of the sun and moon, it was possible to calculate time.
-In Iron Age and ancient Rome crescent-shaped pendants were very popular especially among women.
+In Iron Age and ancient Rome crescent pendants were very popular especially among women.
 Even today many people experience strongly moon phases.

 About moon beliefs in Finland and Scandinavia

 All peoples have had beliefs and stories about the sun and the moon.
 Often in these stories, the sun and moon are siblings or married to each other.
 Usually, the deity related to the moon is female, like Roman Luna, and the sun is a male.
 In the Scandinavian mythology, it was the other way around.